vithaluntold/accute1/replit.md

 ### Feature Specifications
 Accute features a multi-tenant architecture with a four-tier Role-Based Access Control (Super Admin, Admin, Employee, Client) and a dedicated Client Portal.
 Key features include an AI Client Onboarding System, conversational AI agent interfaces, a unified workflows system with visual automation, and an AI Agent Marketplace.
 Secure LLM Configuration Management with AES-256-GCM encryption, PKI Digital Signatures for document verification, and Secure Document Management with encrypted storage are provided.

-Additional features include a Marketplace System for templates, a hierarchical folder structure, Projects Management, and an AI Agent Foundry.
-A Template Scoping System supports global and organization-specific templates, alongside a Subscription Management System with regional pricing and automated billing via an Invoice Generation System.
+Additional features include a Marketplace System for templates, a hierarchical folder structure, Projects Management, an AI Agent Foundry, and a Template Scoping System supporting global and organization-specific templates.
+A Subscription Management System with regional pricing, automated billing, and an Invoice Generation System is integrated.
 Security is enhanced with AES-256-GCM encryption, HTTPS, rate limiting, audit logging for payments, and TOTP-based Multi-Factor Authentication (MFA).
 A comprehensive Pricing & Subscription Management system supports product families, SKUs, add-ons, volume tiers, and Multi-Gateway Payment Processing.

 The Service Plans Marketplace allows admins to create offerings with various pricing models, supported by a Multi-Tier Authorization System for purchases and Subscription-Based Feature Gating.
 A Task Dependencies System supports all four dependency types with lag/lead time, circular dependency detection, and critical path calculation.
 A Document Version Control System offers enterprise-grade versioning with SHA-256 hash integrity and optional PKI digital signatures.
 Visualizations include Gantt Chart and Timeline Views.
 An Enhanced Report Builder provides analytics with templates and custom queries.
 The Workload View offers capacity planning with team totals, distribution charts, and over-allocation warnings.

 A Unified Inbox consolidates Email, Team Chat, and Live Chat.
 Calendar & Event Management aggregates events and manages time-off requests.
 The Cadence Workflow Builder extracts hierarchies from documents and supports conversational building.
 AI Agent Pricing supports various models, and a Recurring Scheduler processes assignments every 5 minutes.
 Collaboration features include @Mention Collaboration, Tag-Based Routing, Conditional Automations, and Auto-Advance Triggers.
 Enhanced Automation Actions include 13 types.
 Workload Insights provide per-user metrics.

 Luca Chat features include File Attachments (PDF, DOCX, XLSX, XLS, CSV, TXT), Automatic Chat Title Generation, and Search & Archive capabilities.
 Idempotent Automatic Day 1 Task Creation and Admin Template Deletion are implemented.
 A 21-Day Onboarding Journey gamifies user adoption, and Profile Picture Upload provides user avatar management.
 A Two-Level LLM Configuration System supports user and workspace-level settings.
 A Client Payment Collection System offers full payment workflows with Razorpay integration.
 An Email Integration System provides OAuth-based Gmail and Outlook integration.
 SSO/SAML Enterprise Authentication supports various IdPs.
 Proposals & Quotes Management handles the full lifecycle of proposals.
 Chat Threading Extension provides production-ready threading for Team and Live Chat.

 The Resource Management Suite includes a comprehensive resource allocation planner with real-time conflict detection, a Skills Management System with taxonomy CRUD, and a Skill Matching Engine.
 A User Skill Profile UI enables self-service, and a `task_matching` endpoint provides ranked skill suggestions.

-A WebRTC Voice/Video Calling System provides production-ready in-app calling for Team Chat and Live Chat with peer-to-peer WebRTC, server-side signaling, and zero per-minute costs.
-This includes a backend signaling infrastructure, a frontend WebRTC core (`useWebRTC` hook), WebSocket integration (`useTeamChatWebSocket` hook), and UI components for calls.
+A WebRTC Voice/Video Calling System provides production-ready in-app calling for Team Chat and Live Chat with peer-to-peer WebRTC, server-side signaling, and zero per-minute costs, including backend signaling, a frontend WebRTC core, WebSocket integration, and UI components.

 ### System Design Choices
 The project is structured into `client/`, `server/`, and `shared/` directories.
 Security is a core focus, with robust authentication, encryption, and multi-tenancy.
 The Automation Engine supports various action types with context propagation.
 AI agents are accessed via dynamic routing with lazy-loaded components.
 A centralized `LLMConfigService` manages all LLM configurations.
 File attachments for AI agents are handled by a `FileParserService` supporting PDF, DOCX, XLSX/XLS, CSV, and TXT formats.
 WebSocket management is lazy-loaded on-demand for chat sessions.